zverok/spylls/docs/hunspell.rst

 Every Hunspell dictionary consists of two text files:

-* ``<languagename>.dic``, containing words + some metainformation ("flags" and "data tags");
+* ``<languagename>.dic`` (called ".dic file" further), containing words + some metainformation ("flags" and "data tags");
-* ``<languagename>.aff``, defining flag meanings ("word with this flag can have this suffix", "...can be at the end of compound words", "...should never be suggested" etc.), and lot of other spellchecking settings, like "what characters allowed in words", "what types of suggestions are allowed", etc.
+* ``<languagename>.aff`` (called ".aff file" further), defining flag meanings ("word with this flag can have this suffix", "...can be at the end of compound words", "...should never be suggested" etc.), and lot of other spellchecking settings, like "what characters allowed in words", "what types of suggestions are allowed", etc.

 On **lookup**, Hunspell does several cycles:

-* check the full word itself, if it is already in the dictionary (to complicate matters even more, some words can be marked with "NEEDSAFFIX" flag, so they aren't correct without affixes)
+* check the full word itself, if it is already in the dictionary (to complicate matters even more, some words can be marked with ``NEEDSAFFIX`` flag, so they aren't correct without affixes)
 * look through all affixes (suffixes and prefixes), and checks if the word can be split into known affixes and known stem (and this stem is allowed to have those affixes)
 * if the dictionary settings allow that, try to split the word into several, and analyse if it is a compounding of several stems and affixes